-Once removed you can inspect the main valve body inside where it reveals the two spring-loaded seats that seal the water against the ball assembly when in the off position or divert the flow when in the hot/cold position.
+Once removed, you can inspect the main valve body, which reveals the two spring-loaded seats that seal the water against the ball assembly in the off position or divert the flow when in the hot/cold place.

 I removed the seals as they were not damaged.

-The problem I had found was the build of limescale in the pipes had shifted or broken away, possibly since the water softener actually works now.
+The problem I found was the build of limescale in the pipes had shifted or broken away, possibly since the water softener works now.